With our lives being managed by technology, our dependence on phones and computers has become fearful.

 Do not click on unverified links that you have not seen before or that look suspicious.
 They are some of the easiest ways for hackers to infect your computer with ransomware.

 Install Internet Security Software

-This attack cause widespread damage and disruption, affecting individuals, businesses, and organizations around the world.
-While the immediate impact of WannaCry have subsided, the threat of similar attacks remains.
+This attack causes widespread damage and disruption, affecting individuals, businesses, and organizations around the world.
+While the immediate impact of WannaCry has subsided, the threat of similar attacks remains.
 It’s essential to remain vigilant and take proactive steps to protect your computer and data.

 Regularly updating software, using antivirus software, and backing up important data.
-Are just a few of the steps you can take to safeguard against these types of threats.
+These are just a few of the steps you can take to safeguard against these types of threats.
 Ultimately, staying informed and educated about cybersecurity is key to protecting yourself and your computer in an increasingly digital world.